vladyslav-keidaliuk/knowledge-test/README.md

 - Sending detailed test results to the user's mail, which he specified during registration (only Gmail mail is allowed)
 - A fixed time is allocated for the task, if the time expires, the application will switch to the next task

+P.S.
+For the application to work correctly, you will need to create a database, the necessary tables and connect the program to it.
+(You can find responses to create tables in branch master)